oxygenbarker/transfer-bdg/README.md

 **31. "non sequitur" [2](changed from italic to normal font)("it does not follow [2]")**
 (a) "Our nation will prevail because God is great.
 [2](changed from italic to normal font)"

-**32. "Meaningless question"**
+**32. "neaningless question [2]"**
-(a) What happens when an irresistible force meets an immovable object?
-If there is an irresistible force there cannot be an immovable object and vice versa.
+(a) "What happens when an irresistible force meets an immovable object?
+[2](changed from italic to normal font)" If there is an irresistible force there cannot be an immovable object and vice versa.[2]

-**33. "Straw man"**
+**33. "straw man [2]"**
-caricaturing a position to make it easier to attack (a) Scientists suppose that living things simply fell together by chance.
-This formulation willfully ignores the central Darwinian insight, that Nature ratchets up by saving what works and discarding what doesn't.
+"caricaturing a position to make it easier to attack [2]" (a) "Scientists suppose that living things simply fell together by chance.
+[2](changed from italic to normal font)" "[This] formulation [...] willfully ignores the central Darwinian insight, that Nature ratchets up by saving what works and discarding what doesn't.
+[2]"
-(b) Environmentalists care more for snail darters and spotted owls than they do for people.
+(b) "[E]nvironmentalists care more for snail darters and spotted owls than they do for people.
+[2](changed from italic to normal font)"

 **34. "Suppressed evidence, half-truths"**
 (a) “An amazingly and widely quoted 'prophecy' of the assassination attempt on President Reagan is shown on television.“